Three Steps to Sustain Democracy

 - Support for Referendums and Ballot Initiatives

-Second, given significant steps toward financial reform, a focus on how to assure truth is given to voters can be an Invisible Ninth priority.
+Second, given significant steps toward financial reform, a focus on how to assure truth is given to voters should become the highest priority.
 Large institutions are available and designed to help people, but they struggle to reach those who are not already well informed.
 Research seeks to develop a robust short-list for your review.
 These are the top few:

-- Daily Action.
-Regular text with Fed numbers and a script on almost every issue that crops up.
+- Daily Action – Federal dollars and a script on almost every issue that crops up.

-- Take Action NYC.
-Use for participation in local events.
+- Take Action NYC – Useful for participation in local events.

-- Countable – on feds legislative activities with upcoming MoC votes for MoC with pros/cons
+- Countable – Federal legislative activities with upcoming votes with pros/cons

-- A larger alphabetical list of “watchdog” groups, neutral, left and right is Here
+- See the Tweet-O-Rama list of “watchdog” and “thinktank” groups, neutral, left and right.

 Pick one, review, write tags, make additional recommendations.

-Third, with substantially completed efforts to support financial reform and identify trustworthy institutions, it is reasonable for the 9th District Representative to support the practice of referendums and ballot initiatives by citizens who do not want to wait for representatives to take action.
+Third, with substantially completed efforts to support financial reform and identify trustworthy institutions, it is reasonable for local, state and congressional representatives to support the practice of referendums and ballot initiatives by citizens who do not want to wait for national action.
+In fact, national action, does not occur without substantial local initiatives.
 These measures allow citizens to gather signatures and demand a vote or enabling legislation.
 For example, in New York State:

 Would the redistricting practices of the political party in power ever change without an independent office?

-Would refusal of PAC funding occur without finance reform?
+Would refusal of PAC funding occur without election finance reform?

 The Budget is the soft underbelly of the Republic Party, and an honest conservative like Rand Paul spells out why in this YouTube presentation.
 The national debate on the budget should be separate from the ACA, but not according to the Budget Committee.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Clarke is shown as a purple triangle. (analysis methodology)
+The chart below is a member of the House of Representatives.
+The dots are positioned horizontally according to GovTrack’s progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
+Clarke is shown as a purple triangle.
+See the analysis methodology on this site it is very helpful.

 Yvette Clarke sits on the following committees: